Dr-Supreme/angular-services-1/README.md

 My own words: in other words, providers are the blueprint for creating a service, and injectors are the actual factory

 his words:  providers are instructions that define how to create a service and injectors define when and where and how many of those services to create.

+you can use Interfaces for your dependecies but you have to use custom injection tokens

+Deps is way to define dependecies that this provider needs to inject into the service that its providing.